-Freelancers in the media, marketing, PR, design, digital, film and gaming sectors will be watching George Osborne on Wednesday to see if his recent warm words about the creative industry translate into actions.
+Freelancers in the media, marketing, PR, design, digital, film and gaming sectors will be watching George Osborne on Wednesday, to see if his recent warm words about the creative industry translate into firm actions.

 Speaking last month on a tour of Ealing Studios, the chancellor said he wanted to “build on” the valuable cultural and economic contributions that the creative industry had made through two packages of tax breaks.

-It is these packages, one for British films and the other for high-end TV and animation productions, that Mr Osborne has been urged to extend at Budget 2014 to boost the creative industry which, since the IT sector was included, is valued at £71billion a year.
+It is these packages, one for British films and the other for high-end TV and animation productions, that Mr Osborne has been urged to extend to boost the creative industry which (since the IT sector was included) is the UK's fastest-growing, for being valued at £71billion a year.

 “The creation of more tax reliefs is…vital to secure our competitive advantage,” the CBI, the UK’s employers’ organisation, urged in a blog posted in this year’s first quarter.